French program

 Undergrad major Teacher license View a sample plan for Education & Teaching English to Speakers of Other Languages Catalogfor Education & Teaching English to Speakers of Other Languages

-A program within Global Cultures & Languages
+A program within the Department of Global Cultures & Languages

 Career opportunities with a French degree